 SoFi offers an online calculator designed to give you a sense of how you might save by switching to a SoFi personal loan.
 It asks for your current loan amount and interest rate, plus the monthly payment or months left to pay back the loan.

-To test the comparison calculator, I said I currently had a loan of $15,000 with an interest rate of 6.7% and 36 months remaining.
-SoFi estimated that I could get a new three-year loan with a fixed interest rate between 5.99% and 21.16%, potentially saving me about $20 per month.
+For example, let’s say I had a loan of $15,000 with an interest rate of 6.7% and 36 months remaining.
+SoFi estimated that I could get a new three-year loan with a fixed interest rate much lower, potentially saving about $20 per month.
 It was also possible to see how much money I might save by adjusting the term of the loan.

 “Late payments, partial payments, missed payments, or defaults on your loan may be reflected on your credit report,” SoFi writes in the fine print on its website.
 “Nobody anywhere wants that.
 Nope nope nope.”